 10. Graphene - Technology and Integration with Semiconductor Electronics

-- Provides practical insight into the latest computational approaches used in modeling the properties of functionalized graphene
+- Provides practical insights into the latest computational approaches used in modeling the properties of functionalized graphene

-- Includes detailed methods and step-by-step guidance on key processes, supported throughout with examples
+- Includes detailed methods and step-by-step guidance on key processes that are supported throughout with examples

 - Highlights the electronic properties of functionalized graphene